canaknesil/limon/README.md

     [run STRING ]

-Evaluates the Zambak program in another file specified by *string* in the same environment the expression is evaluated.
+Evaluates the Limon program in another file specified by *string* in the same environment the expression is evaluated.
 Returns the last expression that is evaluated in the file.

 **Example:**